 Bronwyn, whose heavyset body offers the comfort he desperately needs, struggled for a very long time to trust him.
 Her experience was made worse by the mutual attraction between Algernon and Brenna’s very pretty and “not-so-little” sister, Cynthia.
 The choice Algernon had to make between these two young women proved exceedingly difficult for him.

 Kira has pale eyes and naturally platinum blonde hair, the latter being unusual in Tamarian women.
 Her athletic build, strength and stamina serve well in the martial arts, where – like Algernon – she is formidable.
 Daily stretching, work-outs, a high amount of physical activity and a healthy diet keep her very fit.
 Confident in her appearance and highly charismatic, Kira feels no envy of beautiful Brenna or any other woman in a physical sense.
 She tends to quickly become the center of attention in a crowd, not because she’s extraordinarily pretty, but rather, her uncanny ability to discern how to make others feel comfortable and valued enhances her natural beauty.

 Algernon shares a similar complexion and eye color with Kira, though his hair is an ordinary blonde.
 He is unremarkable in size for a Tamarian man, and his slender build misleads his adversaries into thinking that he’s weak.
-Years of hard labor on the farm, coupled with a naturally athletic build, great stamina and the trained ability to use multiple muscle groups in tandem while fighting makes him much stronger and more capable than his enemies perceive.
+Years of hard labor on the farm, coupled with a runner’s build, great stamina and the trained ability to use multiple muscle groups in tandem while fighting makes him much stronger and more capable than his enemies perceive.